Eradicating child poverty to be Scottish Government’s ‘most important objective’

 “I am acutely aware of the economic and fiscal realities that we face and I want to take forward measures that will help people and their families to get on in life: to enable the people of Scotland to live happier, healthier lives.”

-Before his statement, Mr Swinney will meet pupils at a new breakfast club in Kirkcaldy, Fife.
+Before his statement, Mr Swinney met pupils at a new breakfast club in Kirkcaldy, Fife.

+Speaking to journalists afterwards, he said his Government faces “significant financial headwinds”.

+Asked if he thinks the 2030 child poverty target is still achievable, he said: “There will be challenges, of course, but what I want to make sure is that the whole power of Government is concentrated in a way that addresses this issue, that we use this as the driving saints of Government policy.”

 Members of the End Child Poverty coalition have written to the First Minister welcoming his commitment but also calling for more action.